-Things to do in West Cork #1
+Places to visit in West Cork #1

 A Visit to Durrus Cheese in Coomkeen Durrus

 We were greeted by Sarah Hennessy as we arrived, the daughter of Jeffa Gill, who started the family business over 40 years ago.
-Back in 1979, Jeffa bought the tumbled down farmhouse in Coomkeen near Durrus, apart from renovating the farmhouse, creating a vegetable garden she purchased a herd of milking cows.
+Back in 1979, Jeffa bought the tumbled down farmhouse in Coomkeen near Durrus, apart from renovating the farmhouse and creating a vegetable garden she purchased a herd of milking cows.

 In 1984 their efforts were rewarded with Durrus Cheese winning gold at the Clones Agricultural Show, this was to be the first of many awards.

-After explaining the history of Durrus Cheese Sarah took us over to the small factory to show us the process and to wave a hello to Jeffa herself and her team who were busy making the next batch of cheese.
+After explaining the history of Durrus Cheese, Sarah took us over to the small factory to show us the process and to wave hello to Jeffa and her team who were busy making the next batch of cheese.
 We witnessed how labour intensive cheese making could be.
 During our visit, one of the local farmers took away the whey (the liquid remaining after the milk has been curdled and strained) for fattening up their pigs.